-Line managers have a very important role to play, not only in managing people and operations day-to-day, but also in implementing HR policies and in L&D activities.
+Line managers have a very important role to play, not only in managing people and operations day-to-day, but also in implementing HR and other organisational policies and in supporting their team’s development.
 This is particularly the case in organisations which devolve these activities to line managers.
-It's therefore important to give proper thought to how line managers are selected, managed and developed to make sure they are successful in their role.
+It's therefore important to give proper thought to how line managers are appointed, managed and developed to make sure they are successful in their role.

-This factsheet outlines the roles and responsibilities of line managers and explores their relationship with people professionals, including opportunities to work together to support organisation strategy.
-It stresses the need for positive relationships between line managers and the employees they manage, and for supporting line managers in developing vital people management skills.
+This factsheet outlines the roles and responsibilities of line managers and explores their relationship with people professionals, including opportunities to work together to support organisational strategy.
+It stresses the need for positive relationships between line managers and their team members, and for supporting line managers in developing their own people management skills.

 Who are line managers?